BenLangmead/bowtie/MANUAL.markdown

 from among the sites on the selected strand.
 This tends to overassign alignments to the sites on the strand with fewer sites and underassign to sites on the strand with more sites.
-The effect is mitigated, though it may not be eliminated, when reads are longer or when paired- end reads are used.
-Running Bowtie in `--best` mode eliminates strand bias by forcing Bowtie to select one strand or the other with a probability that is proportional to the number of best sites on the strand.
+The effect is mitigated, though it may not be eliminated, when reads are longer or when paired-end reads are used.
+Running Bowtie in [`--best`] mode eliminates strand bias by forcing Bowtie to select one strand or the other with a probability that is proportional to the number of best sites on the strand.

 Gapped alignments are not currently supported, but support is planned for a future release.